 Remember when I visited Støtt in the winter and vowed to return in the summer?
 Well this is the first of what I hope will be many blog posts about the magic of the Helgeland coast in the summertime.
 Though I am quickly running out of summer – maybe the next posts will have to wait until future summers.

-The other day I jumped on Airbnb to see if there were any last minute rentals available for the weekend.
-And as luck would have it, one of the only options was this cottage on the island of Dønna.
+The other day I jumped on Vrbo to see if there were any last minute rentals available for the weekend.
+And as luck would have it, one of the only options was a cottage on the island of Dønna.
 I say luck because just a few days prior I had hosted a Couchsurfer who had just returned from a trip to Dønna and the neighboring island of Herøy and she couldn’t stop raving about them.
 It seemed like fate!

 What’s crazy is that I was a little reluctant to book this place because it didn’t look so nice in the photos, but ultimately I chose it for the location.
 Dønna sounded amazing, plus this cottage was just a few meters from the water!